00000vish/COPPERMINE-GALLERY/README.md

 # coppermine-gallery-downloader
-Downloads pictures from website that use Coppermine gallery to share pictures.
+Downloads full database of pictures from website that use Coppermine Gallery.

 ![App](https://imgur.com/AETvQRI.png)